Christof93/SciKGTeX/README.md

 Additional to the 5 standard ones, there are a big number of more specific properties which are optional and are generally used in a specific domain of science.
 For example properties of _p-value_ or _accuracy_ are useful for studies that include statistical examinations and can be attached to a contribution with `\contribution{p-value}{0.05}` and `\contribution{accuracy}{0.876}`.
 It is far more valuabe to use properties which were also used by other people.
 Consult the [ORKG web portal](https://www.orkg.org/orkg/) to find properties which are already used on papers related to your work.

 ### Contribution Numbering
 A scientific paper typically has a small number of distinct contributions.
 If we want to distinguish more than one contribution, we can number the contributions in the arguments of the marked properties.
 For example, an annotation of `\researchproblem[1]{..}` and `\researchproblem[2]{..}` adds two contributions with the respective research problems.
-These two contributions can have their own background, methods and results which must be numbered accordingly.
+These two contributions can have their own objectives, methods and results which must be numbered accordingly.

-If two problems have a property in common (e.g. the same background, or methods), we can assign the same property to two contributions using a comma between the arguments.
+If two problems have a property in common (e.g. the same objective, or methods), we can assign the same property to two contributions using a comma between the arguments.
 Example: `\method[1,2]{..}`.

 ### Invisible Markup
 At some point, especially for advanced modeling, it will be desirable to add annotations to the metadata which are not explicitly rendered in text.
 This can be achieved using the starred variant of the defined or self-defined LaTeX commands.